ianfnelson/blog.iannelson.uk/content/posts/2025-06-23-will-dmn-for-quiche/index.md

 253. List your career highlights in haiku form.

-254. Laugh at a job ad that wants "entreprenurial mindset" for £375 inside IR35.
+254. Laugh at a job ad that wants "entrepreneurial mindset" for £375 inside IR35.

 255. Buy a domain name you don't need.
 Feel powerful.